dondi3go/Superklub/README.md

 # Superklub
-A client of supersynk server used to exhange data for 3D visualization
+A c# client for supersynk server used to exhange 3D visualization data

+## Difficulties

+Make it usable in various dotnet implementations : Unity, official .Net